firasdarwish/ore/examples/benchperf/README.md

 ## Data Model

 - This data model has only 2 singletons `F` and `Gb` => they will be created only once
-- Every other concrete are `Transient` => they will be created each time the container create a new `A`
+- Other concretes are `Transient` => they will be created each time the container create a new `A` concrete.
-- We don't test the "Scoped" lifetime in this excercise because SamberDo doesn't has equivalent support for it.
-The "Scoped" functionality of SamberDo means "Sub Module" rather than a lifetime.
+- We don't test the "Scoped" lifetime in this excercise because SamberDo doesn't have equivalent support for it.
+[The "Scoped" functionality of SamberDo](https://do.samber.dev/docs/container/scope) means "Sub Module" rather than a lifetime.

 ```mermaid
 flowchart TD